snprim/ST558_project_1/README.md

 significant.
 The colors of dots represent different divisions, and it does not appear that there are different patterns for different divisions.
 The second plot looks at each division separately; again the patterns for different divisions do not seem to differ.
+The second plot does show that no teams in the Pacific division play more than 4000 games, but all the other divisions have a few teams that play more than 4000 games.

 The third plot is similar, but the y-axis shows the winning percentage of home games, and the colors represent different types of games